Prints the URL address of the theme in use.

 The tag prints the location of the version's theme relative to the root address of the store in the format /files/themes/shop/Theme

-The {ThemeURL} tag can be used to print a link to a stylesheet, an image located in the theme folder etc.
+The {ThemeURL} tag can be used, for example, to print a link to a stylesheet or an image located in the theme folder.

 {ThemeURL}